Cielquan/rustnot/README.md

 working long hours at my PC I tend to forget to change positions once in a while to relax my back.

+### Config

+Upon start the tool tries to read the durations for sitting and standing from a `rustnot_config.toml` file.
+If this file does not exist it will be created with a default config.
+If the file cannot be read the default config is also loaded.

+The default config is:
+- 45 min sitting
+- 15 min standing

 ## License

 Licensed under either of